tc39/notes/meetings/2016-05/may-24.md

 YK: Given the options, the fact that introducing a membrane makes it no longer TR, it makes this technique less appealing.

-MS: this is considered rare.
+MLS: this is considered rare.
 It's not perfect but it's acceptable.

 YK: I am the target audience because TC is a rare benefit, and being uneasy about the choice between TC/manual data structures, I will opt for manual.